MoatasimB/experiment-control-panel/README.md

 This project is intentionally scoped around one polished demo story: a ranking experiment moves from 10% to 50%, treatment latency and error rate spike, the detector opens an incident, traces reveal a downstream dependency issue, and rollback recovers the system.

-## Why This Works For A Google TM Resume

 The project is stronger than a generic dashboard because it demonstrates:

 - deterministic user bucketing and rollout control